In the design and development of Fernhill, Dun Laoghaire Rathdown County Council have developed the following aims & objectives;

 - To ensure the Right of Way is maintained, enhanced and developed as an integral part of the park while strengthening the link to the mountains

-Phase 1 works are now largely complete consisting of; the installation of paths in the front meadow, tree surgery works, the restoration of the Broadwalk, the construction of a new pedestrian entrance at the Belarmine Roundabout, fencing enclosure works around the front meadow, undergrounding of ESB lines in the rear fields, a new A rated Near Zero Energy Building shomera unit, fencing works to the gardens, a significant project in the upgrade and restoration of the Right of Way, surveys, detail design and technical studies in preparation for later phases of the project and the completion of the Fernhill Park & Gardens Sustainable Development Strategy.
+Phase 1 works are complete consisting of; the installation of paths in the front meadow, tree surgery works, the restoration of the Broadwalk, the construction of a new pedestrian entrance at the Belarmine Roundabout, fencing enclosure works around the front meadow, undergrounding of ESB lines in the rear fields, a new A rated Near Zero Energy Building shomera unit, fencing works to the gardens, a significant project in the upgrade and restoration of the Right of Way, surveys, detail design and technical studies in preparation for later phases of the project and the completion of the Fernhill Park & Gardens Sustainable Development Strategy.

 The new pedestrian entrance at the Belarmine Roundabout has created a strong presence for the park along the Enniskerry Road.
 It is also a very convenient pedestrian connection with the local residential areas and the village of Stepaside.
 The concept for the design was informed by the historic estate and the distinct local, rural landscape.
 The emphasis of the project is on the usage of the highest quality local materials and the best traditional craftsmanship.
 This new intervention aims to stitch seamlessly into the fabric of the old estate while acknowledging its place in the 21st Century.
 The detail of the entrance is a celebration of all the craftsmanship and materials evident in the estate and local area.